-One of the goal for this math kit is to make one per student to reduce the risk of spreading germs.
+One of the goals for this math kit is to make one per student to reduce the risk of spreading germs.
 If each student has their own manipulatives collection, you can start and stop math easily without passing out or collecting materials.

 One of the supplies we ask for is a pencil box, so I decided to use this pencil box to hold our math tools.
-The best news is… you can really use whatever you have on hand or have asked for on a supply list for to be the container.
+The best news is… you can really use whatever you have on hand or have asked for on a supply list to be the container.

 What Goes in Each Kit?